microsoft/winget-cli/doc/specs/#888 - Com Api.md

         /// The details of the app catalog if it is not a composite.
         AppCatalogInfo Info { get; };

+        /// Searches for Packages in the catalog.
+        Windows.Foundation.IAsyncOperation<FindPackagesResult> FindPackagesAsync(FindPackagesOptions options);
+        FindPackagesResult FindPackages(FindPackagesOptions options);
+    }

+    /// Result of the Connect call
+    [contract(Microsoft.Management.Deployment.WindowsPackageManagerContract, 1)]
+    runtimeclass ConnectResult
+    {
+        /// Error codes
+        HRESULT ErrorCode{ get; };

+        AppCatalog AppCatalog { get; };
+    }

+    /// A reference to a catalog that callers can try to Connect.
+    [contract(Microsoft.Management.Deployment.WindowsPackageManagerContract, 1)]
+    runtimeclass AppCatalogReference
+    {
+        /// The details of the app catalog if it is not a composite.
+        AppCatalogInfo Info { get; };

         /// Opens a catalog.
 Required before searching.
-For remote catalogs (i.e. note Installed and Installing) this
+For remote catalogs (i.e. not Installed and Installing) this
         /// may require downloading information from a server.
-        Windows.Foundation.IAsyncAction OpenAsync();
-        /// Searches for Packages in the catalog.
-        Windows.Foundation.IAsyncOperation<FindPackagesResult> FindPackagesAsync(FindPackagesOptions options);
+        Windows.Foundation.IAsyncOperation<ConnectResult> ConnectAsync();
+        ConnectResult Connect();
     }

     /// Catalogs with AppCatalogOrigin Predefined